 Assessing the Feasibility of Adding a Basement

-Before deciding on a basement addition, it’s important to carefully assess feasibility to ensure safety and durability.
+Before starting a basement addition to existing house, it’s important to assess feasibility to make sure the project is safe and durable.
 This involves evaluating the structural integrity, local building codes, and soil conditions to plan a successful project.

 Checking Structural Integrity